eliotwrobson/tldm/README.md

         tldm.write(f"Done task {i}")
 ```

 Both methods will print to standard output `sys.stdout` by default, but you can specify any file-like object using the `file` argument.
+Both also support the `flush` argument to force flushing of the output buffer.

 ---